Rushikesh422/Rushikesh422/README.md

-- 👋 Hi, I’m Rushikesh Satpute
+- 👋 Hi, I’m Rushikesh Satpute!
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning DevOps and Version control tools
+- 🌱 I’m currently working as Systems Engineer at Tata Consultancy Services Ltd.
-- 📫 How to reach me on Gmail: rushisatpute05@gmail.com
+- 📫 How to reach me on Gmail: rushisatpute422@gmail.com

 <!---
 Rushikesh422/Rushikesh422 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.